-Target Description library-manager Launches the Library Manager for the application to add/remove libraries and to upgrade/downgrade existing libraries. bsp-assistant Launches the BSP Assistant with the active BSP for the application. device-configurator Launches the Device Configurator on the target .modus file.
+Target Description library-manager Launches the Library Manager for the application to add/remove libraries and to upgrade/downgrade existing libraries. bsp-assistant Launches the BSP Assistant with the active BSP for the application. device-configurator Launches the Device Configurator on the application's .modus file. bt-configurator Launches the Bluetooth® Configurator GUI for the application's cybt file. capsense-configurator Launches the CAPSENSETM Configurator GUI for the target's cycapsense file. capsense-tuner Launches the CAPSENSETM Tuner GUI for the target's cycapsense file. lin-configurator Launches the LIN Configurator GUI for the target's mtblin file. qspi-configurator Launches the QSPI Configurator GUI for the target's cyqspi file. seglcd-configurator Launches the Segment LCD Configurator GUI for the target's cyseglcd file.